MOSCOW BLOG: Russia's diminishing crises waves

 1998 crash

 In 1998 the entire top tier of the banking sector went bust, with the household names like Uneximbank, SBS Agro and Most Bank disappearing overnight, taking people’s savings with them.
 The ruble devalued by 75%.
-Unemployment had been falling as new companies came into being, but it soared again rising from 5.1% in 1991 to its all time post-Soviet peak of 13.3% in 1998.
+Unemployment had been falling as new companies came into being, but it soared again rising from 5.1% in 1991 to its all-time post-Soviet peak of 13.3% in 1998.

 The crash in 1998 was actually caused by a currency crisis in Asia in 1997 that took almost a year to reach Russia.
 The Asian crisis fed through into pulling down commodity prices and that began to hurt Russia’s economy.
 The state had been issuing the now notorious GKOs (the precursor to the new Russian Ministry of Finance ruble-denominated OFZ treasury bills used now) to cover the budget deficits and the maturities of these bills had been getting longer while the interest rates they paid had been getting lower.
-However, from about May that year investors began to panic and on August 19, 1998 then Prime Minister Sergei Kiriyenko admitted defeat and defaulted on some $40bn worth of GKOs sending the economy into a tail spin.
+However, from about May that year investors began to panic and on August 19, 1998 then Prime Minister Sergei Kiriyenko admitted defeat and defaulted on some $40bn worth of GKOs, sending the economy into a tail spin.

 The devaluation in 1998 turned out to be a blessing in disguise.
 It made the ruble so cheap it suddenly became competitive.
-The “virtual economy” based on barter as no one had any cash, gave way to a cash-based economy and oil prices, which had fallen to circa $14 a barrel, began their inexorable rise from about 2001 onwards.
-But hthe recovery had started well before oil revenues started to pour in: in 1999 the economy grew up 10%, a record that has never been neaten.
+The “virtual economy” based on barter, as no one had any cash, gave way to a cash-based economy and oil prices, which had fallen to circa $14 a barrel, began their inexorable rise from about 2001 onwards.
+But the recovery had begun well before oil revenues started to pour in: in 1999 the economy grew by 10%, a record that has never been beaten.

 The oil sector was the biggest beneficiary and invested more into production in 1999 than it had invested in all of the proceeding seven years.
-Labour costs were still priced in rubles, which had been cut by three quarters, but their revenue was in dollars making them money-making machines.
-Profits from the oil sector primed the pump and started off an almost decade long boom as a virtuous cycle of profits-investment-wage rises-spending kicked in.
-At the same time the state, awash in petrodollars, started increasing state wages by around 10% a year to close the gap between the private and public sectors and kept that up for almost a decade.
+Labour costs were still priced in rubles, which had been cut by three quarters, but their revenue was in dollars, making them money-making machines.
+Profits from the oil sector primed the pump and started off an almost decade-long boom as a virtuous cycle of profits-investment-wage rises-spending kicked in.
+At the same time the government, awash in petrodollars, started increasing state wages by around 10% a year to close the gap between the private and public sectors and kept that up for almost a decade.
 Consumption became the driving force of the economy, which doubled in size.

-It looked like Russia had turned the corner.
-With GDP growth running at 6%-8% a year in 2006 and 2007 capital flight reversed as Russian businessmen brought about $130bn of capital home and started investing in domestic businesses.
+It looked like Russia had turned the corner, with GDP growth running at 6%-8% a year in 2006 and 2007 capital flight having reversed as Russian businessmen brought about $130bn of capital home and started investing in domestic businesses.
 Everyone was making money hand over fist.

 2008 crash

 Then the world collapsed again in September 2008.
 This time it was not Russia’s fault.
-The US financial regulator’s failure to head off the sub-prime mortgage disaster saw the entire US housing market collapse which sent shock waves around the world.
+The US financial regulator’s failure to head off the sub-prime mortgage disaster saw the entire US housing market collapse, which sent shock waves around the world.
 Russian capital turned tail and fled as all that $130bn left the country again.
 The Russian economy went from a 7% growth rate to a 7% contraction in about six months.

 But this time the crisis did a lot less damage.
 In 1991 pretty much every Russian company went bankrupt.
 In 1998 the entire top tier of the banking sector went bust.
 In 2008 only one bank, Finance Invest Bank, went bust.
 And that was bailed out and taken over by Russian Railways (RZD) by lunch time the same day it announced it was pulling the plug.

-The ruble devalued yet again but this time by only abut 30% -- still very painful, but people didn't see their entire savings wiped out, just cut by a third.
-Unemployment jumped too, but only XXX as most companies could stay open, even if they did cut wages and tighten belts.
+The ruble devalued yet again but this time by only about 30% – still very painful, but people didn't see their entire savings wiped out, just cut by a third.
+Unemployment jumped too, but only by a limited percentage, as most companies could stay open, even if they did cut wages and tighten belts.

 With oil still at $100 a barrel in 2009 Russia’s economy bounced back relatively quickly, but the boom years were over.